Antal Interview: “It’s about curiosity and connection”

 By his late teens, that enthusiasm was already turning into something more concrete.
 “We opened the [Rush Hour] store when I was about 19, 20.
 We were really into the Detroit, Chicago, New York sound, and drum and bass from the UK.
 We’d go to festivals, buy records, bring them back and sell them.”

-Considering his understated authority today, it’s easy to imagine that Antal’s musical knowledge was there from the start — when, in fact, it was earned, record by record.
+Today, it would be easy to imagine that Antal’s musical knowledge was there from the start — when, in fact, it was earned, record by record.

 “When I opened the store, I didn’t even know who Roy Ayers was,” he laughs.